Want to become a real estate agent in NYC?

 Over 90% of people search for home or real estate services over the Internet.
 If you don’t have your traces online, you are simply missing a huge number of customers.
 Have a website built with all the information.
 Spread your business profiles over social networking platforms like Twitter, Facebook, and Instagram.
 You can also run a paid ad campaign over search engines like Google and Bing.

-While online presence can boost your opportunities, referrals and word-of-mouth are still relevant to growing your business.
-This is because most people still prefer a reference from friends, peers, or their relatives when it comes to buying or selling the home.
+While online presence can boost your opportunities, referrals, and word-of-mouth are still relevant to growing your business.
+This is because most people still prefer a reference from friends, peers, or their relatives when it comes to buying or selling a home.

 Many owners in NYC are looking to sell off their houses as soon as possible due to divorce, dispute, migration, or financial trouble.
 These houses are less likely to be listed as their owners are in great haste.
 You can locate such houses by looking for the signs like FSBO (For Sale by Owner).

 Keep in mind that real estate is not a one-man show.
 You can’t do it on your own.
 You need support and network to get succeed.
 Therefore, form partnerships with other agents who are willing to assist you.
 It also means you will help them succeed in their venture as well.

 You can team up with bankers who give home loans.
 You can partner with builders, interior designers, and maintenance companies.
 This way, you can recommend their services to your clients.
 And your partners will refer the potential buyers or sellers to you.

 Even if your client ends up with their home and plans to stay there permanently, staying in touch with them is important.
 You don’t need to contact them all the time.
 Just send out cards during the holidays.
 Keep in touch enough to say hello and remind them that you’re still in the trade.
 When your clients have you on their minds, they are more likely to refer their friends or family to you.